 Remove from the oven and let sit on the countertop for at least 5 to 7 minutes.

 Fliping the pastry

-Flip the pastry when the tart is still warm but not bubbling hot .Tip - The pan has very hot juices so please be very careful and use a gloved hand to do this quickly and without hesitation.
+Flip the pastry when the tart is still warm but not bubbling hot.Pro tip - The pan has very hot juices, so please, be very careful and use gloved hands to do this quickly and without hesitation.

 Serve warm or room temperature just as is or with a dollop of ice cream on the sides.

 Use granny smith apples or similar as these take longer to cook and hold their shape well.